pytest-dev/pytest-bdd/README.rst

 pytest-bdd implements a subset of the Gherkin language to enable automating project requirements testing and to facilitate behavioral driven development.

-Unlike many other BDD tools, it doesn't require a separate runner and benefits from the power and flexibility of pytest.
+Unlike many other BDD tools, it does not require a separate runner and benefits from the power and flexibility of pytest.
 It enables unifying unit and functional tests, reduces the burden of continuous integration server configuration and allows the reuse of test setups.